drummondlab/drummondlab.github.io/README.md

         **Significance**: Exome- and genome-wide MSI analysis reveals novel signatures that are uniquely attributed to mismatch repair and DNA polymerase.
 This provides new mechanistic insight into MS maintenance and can be applied clinically for diagnosis of replication repair deficiency and immunotherapy response prediction.

-Now add it to the repository:
+Run a dockerized version of Jekyll to preview your updates (see [Previewing your local edits](#previewing-your-local-edits)).
+Once you are satisfied with the updated content, add it to the repository, commit, and push to GitHub:

 	git add 2021-05-01-mismatch-repair-msi-signatures.md

-And, when you're happy with it, commit and push:

-	git commit -m "Yosi's mismatch repair msi signature paper" git push
+	git commit -m "Yosi's mismatch repair msi signature paper" git push origin <your name>-staging

 This new paper won't yet be public.
 The next section shows you how to do that.